 Bolex International S.A.

 The website of the company whose products this website is all about.
-For many years Bolex never had a website and I got the feeling they probably never would.
-Thankfully in mid 2002 it suddenly appeared out of nowhere on the scene.
-They have decided to move with the times and there website naturally covers the current cameras, lenses and accessories they sell, information about there Super 16 conversion and also there complete and up to date price list + email address.
-Woo!
+For many years Bolex never had a website and I got the feeling they might not ever.
+Thankfully by mid 2002 it suddenly appeared out of nowheree.
+It naturally covers all the current cameras, lenses and accessories they sell, information about there Super 16 conversion there complete and up to date price list + email address.
+There's also talk about something called the Digital Bolex the two words of which dont sound right together.

 Andrew has been selling Bolex equipment for many, many years now.
 He has wrote three comprehensive and authoritative books on Bolex, the history of the company, a book about the H16 camera system and a book about using your Bolex for time-lapse filming.
 He sells Bolex Cameras, lenses and accessories from his home in Yorkshire England and is always friendly and able to offer advice.